Denmark pauses AstraZeneca vaccine jabs to probe blood clots

 ——

 Cheng reported from London.
-Frank Jordans contributed to this report.
+Frank Jordans in Berlin contributed to this report.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak